-Architectural technicians earned a median annual salary of $45,781 as of October 2016, according to PayScale.com.
+Architectural technicians earned a median annual salary of $50,380 as of August 2019, according to PayScale.com.
 The U.S. Bureau of Labor Statistics (BLS) noted that architectural and civil drafters could earn significantly higher annual salaries depending on their work location.
-Those who worked in Alaska, Texas, Connecticut and California earned annual average salaries exceeding $58,000.
+Those who worked in District of Columbia, Illinois, Maryland, Connecticut and California earned annual average salaries exceeding $63,000.

 Architectural technicians are structural designers that work with engineers and general architects to create construction blueprints.
 Most technicians are not involved with the actual designing of the building, but focus on creating the guidelines for how it's constructed.
 Architectural technicians can choose to specialize in a specific type of building, such as residential, industrial, or commercial projects.
 This position typically requires two years at a technical school or community college.

 Source: *U.S. Bureau of Labor Statistics, **PayScale.com

 Architectural Technician Job Description